nickspaargaren/no-google/README.md

 >.?gmodules.

 ## Sites you may want to whitelist
+### Captcha
+>`www.google.com`

+>`www.gstatic.com`

 >recaptcha.google.com

+Note: Stock android have a data leak to `www.google.com`.

+Since browser will be exposed to presumably malicious code, appropriate countermeasures should be utilized, such as `privacy.firstparty.isolate`, `privacy.resistFingerprinting` and `CanvasBlocker`.

+### G APIs
+>ajax.googleapis.com

+Without the APIs major ammout of web sites will be broken. `Decentraleyes` browser extension could solve the issue without whitelisting the subdomain, but not for all sites.

+### Fonts
+>fonts.google.com

 ## How to use it ?
 Simply go into to your blocklist settings to add either, the whole filter `https://raw.githubusercontent.com/nickspaargaren/pihole-google/master/pihole-google.txt